leccher/Useful-Scripts/Power Shell/python/Readme.md

 # Power Shell useful functions to manage python installations

-This script contains some functions that could be useful for a python developer in a windows OS.
+This script contains some functions that could be useful for a python developer in Windows.
-It helps manages different python versions installed in windows enabling the desired, creating venv with desired one and so on.
+It helps to manage different python versions installed in Windows enabling the desired, creating venv with desired one and so on.

 ## Requirements
-The script requirea you have installed the python and pip versions you use and that you add some varables i your windows environment:
+The script requirea you have installed the python and pip versions you use and that you add some varables in your Windows environment:

 * PYTHON_HOME_version1 = "C:\path\to\python\v1"
 * PYTHON_HOME_version2 = "C:\path\to\python\v2"